 A long-time student of history, Ben firmly believes that those who do not know theirs are doomed to make the same mistakes as have been made before.
 The lack of knowing one’s history, be it personal, familial, cultural or societal, is…Learn More

 Ben started out cowboying on his family’s ranches and by the age of ten was expected to do a man’s work in the saddle.
 By the time he… Learn More

 Ben writes with a realistic feel in what he describes by using his varied life experiences as a guide, along with the insight gained from long friendships with the many extraordinary people he has called ‘friend’.

 Always the explorer with a…Learn More

-I would like to thank Creative Texts Publishers for offering this long term, multi book contract, as well as their enthusiasm and help in this process.
+I would like to thank Creative Texts Publishers for their continuing long term, multi book contract, as well as their enthusiasm and help in this process.
 They have treated me with the utmost attention, regard and respect.

 In equal portions, I would like to thank my advance readers for their suggestions and many positive comments concerning the manuscript.
 I hope that you are reading this and will comment.

-Finally I would like to thank you, the individual reader, for being so encouraging and supportive of my first book ‘Yonderings.’
-It succeeded in ways near unheard of for an initial effort.
+Finally I would like to thank you, the individual reader, for being so encouraging and supportive of my writing and books.
+They have succeeded in ways near unheard of for initial efforts.

-I think you will find ‘Destiny’s Way’ worthy of my second one.
+I think you will find ‘The Uvalde Raider’ worthy of my second novel.